Printer Friendly

 discernible

-Perceptible, as by the faculty of vision or the intellect.
+Perceptible, as by vision or the intellect.
 See Synonyms at perceptible.

 adj